rodrigocora/rodrigocora.github.io/_posts/2020-03-13-get_database_services_add_command.markdown

 categories: oracle rac
 ---

 Just a simple script o extract the add service command from a working cluster.
-I needed this because I of a request to add the same services to a new cluster in a similar environment.
+I needed this because of a request to add the same services to a new cluster in a similar environment.

 ```